-PN2450 The 21st-Century Pianist: Exploring Performance Strategies and Techniques in Contemporary Music interpretative strategies, extended techniques, and the incorporation of multi-media in 20th and 21st century piano music.
+A seminar/master class format providing the context for the exploration of contemporary performance practices, interpretative strategies, extended techniques, and the incorporation of multi-media in 20th and 21st century piano music.
 In-class performances and coaching will facilitate discussion of related aesthetic issues, creative programming strategies, and skills relating to audience development.